 About the Artist

-Brenda Miller (Bellingham) is a creative non-fiction writer living in Bellingham, where she teaches creative writing at Western Washington University.
+Brenda Miller (Bellingham) is a creative non-fiction writer.
+She lives in Bellingham where she teaches creative writing at Western Washington University.
 She is the author of Season of the Body (Sarabande Books, 2002), which was a finalist for the PEN American Center Book Award in Creative Nonfiction, the Glasgow Prize for Emerging Writers, and the Forward Jewish Book of the Year.
-She has received four Pushcart Prizes, and her essays have appeared in numerous periodicals such as The Sun, Creative Nonfiction, Fourth Genre, Utne Reader, and The Georgia Review.
-She co-authored, with Suzanne Paola, the textbook Tell it Slant: Writing and Shaping Creative Nonfiction (McGraw-Hill, 2003).
+She has received five Pushcart Prizes, and her essays have appeared in numerous periodicals such as The Sun, Creative Nonfiction, Fourth Genre, Utne Reader, and The Georgia Review.
+Brenda co-authored, with Suzanne Paola, the textbook Tell it Slant: Writing and Shaping Creative Nonfiction (McGraw-Hill, 2003).
 Her work has also appeared in several anthologies and retrospectives devoted to the personal essay, including The Pushcart Book of Essays, a selection of the best essays published in the Pushcart Prize anthologies in the last 25 years, and True Stories from the Midlife Underground (forthcoming, Doubleday, 2006).
-Miller is also Editor-in-Chief of The Bellingham Review.
+She is also editor-in-chief of The Bellingham Review.

-Brenda received a 2008 GAP for financial support as she completes her fourth book entitled Music of Spheres.
+Brenda received 2008 GAP Award funding for financial support as she completes her fourth book entitled Music of Spheres.
 This collection of personal essays examines the link between contemplative practices and writing practice.
 She was artist in residence at the Whiteley Center on San Juan Island in 2008.
 She also received a 2008 Pushcart Prize for her essay "Blessing of the Animals," which appeared in the November 2007 issue of The Sun.
-She has won the Pushcart Prize five times.
 On top of that. in the same year, her work was printed in the Summer 2008 issue of Centrum's Experience magazine.